saltukalakus/auth0-unblock-users/README.md

 [![Auth0 Extensions](http://cdn.auth0.com/extensions/assets/badge.svg)](https://sandbox.it.auth0.com/api/run/auth0-extensions/extensions-badge?webtask_no_cache=1)

 This extension will search the logs for blocked users and unblocks them after the configurable delay passes.

+# Disclaimer

+As the blocked users will be unblocked after your configured period, this will be an attack surface for hackers.
+By using this extension, you accept the risks it may cause.

+# Best Practices

+Keep UNBLOCK_DELAY reasonably long and monitor the blocked/unblocked users from logs.
+One way to do this is by exporting the Auth0 Logs to a third party Logging Service with one of [Auth0's Log extensions](https://auth0.com/docs/extensions#export-auth0-logs-to-an-external-service).

+In the 3rd party Logging Service, create alarms for frequent blocks for the same user.
+You can permanently block a user from Auth0 dashboard in such cases if required.

 ## Configure Webtask